Yochengliu/ScasNet/README.md

 Zhao, H., Shi, J., Qi, X., Wang, X., Jia, J., 2016.
 Pyramid scene parsing network. arXiv preprint arXiv:1612.01105.

 ## Citation
-We would be very glad if ScasNet is helpful for your research, and please consider cite our paper:
+We would be very glad if ScasNet is helpful for your research, and please consider citing our paper:

-@article{liu_scasnet,
+    @article{liu2017scasnet,
+      author = {Yongcheng Liu and
+                Bin Fan and
+                Lingfeng Wang and
+                Jun Bai and
+                Shiming Xiang and
+                Chunhong Pan},
-　title={Semantic Labeling in Very High Resolution Images via A Self-Cascaded Convolutional Neural Network},
+      title = {Semantic Labeling in Very High Resolution Images via A Self-Cascaded Convolutional Neural Network},
-　author={Liu, Yongcheng and Fan, Bin and Wang, Lingfeng and Bai, Jun and Xiang, Shiming and Pan, Chunhong},
       journal={ISPRS J. Photogram. and Remote Sensing.},
       volume={pp},
       pages={1--18},
-　year={2017}
+      year = {2017}
     }

 ## Contact
 We would be very glad if you have some ideas or questions about ScasNet to share with us, please contact <yongcheng.liu@nlpr.ia.ac.cn>.